KatherineMichel/the-list/README.md

 https://github.com/LambdaSchool/Precourse | LambdaSchool/Precourse: This repo contains the instruction material and assignments for Lambda School's pre-course program.

+https://medium.freecodecamp.org/every-single-machine-learning-course-on-the-internet-ranked-by-your-reviews-3c4a7b8026c0 | Every single Machine Learning course on the internet, ranked by your reviews

 https://medium.freecodecamp.org/the-crazy-history-of-the-100daysofcode-challenge-and-why-you-should-try-it-for-2018-6c89a76e298d | The unlikely history of the #100DaysOfCode Challenge, and why you should try it for 2018

 https://www.khanacademy.org/partner-content/pixar